Tiny Desk Polaroids Capture Artists Offstage, 'Flaws, Dust Specks And All'

 Behind the desk, Jorja Smith was reserved and thoughtful.
 In front of the camera she needed no direction, immediately tilting her head back and staring directly into the lens, confident and sophisticated.
 Khalid gave a gentle and soft-spoken performance at the desk, hands resting in his lap, sometimes chatting quietly with his guitarist.
 In his portrait he stands with his eyes closed, leaves from a nearby plant spilling gently over his shoulder.

 Mac Miller, who visited the Tiny Desk just two months before his death on Sept.
 7, 2018, had a playfulness to him that spread throughout the audience the minute his set began, and he filled the silence between songs with warm, self-deprecating chatter.
-He doesn't engage the camera here: Instead, he looks down with his heads on his head, showing his arms full of dark tattoos and a hat reading "Don't Trip."
+He doesn't engage the camera here: Instead, he looks down with his hands on his head, showing his arms full of dark tattoos and a hat reading "Don't Trip."

 As fans, we are often so familiar with an artist's public self that we sometimes forget there's a real person underneath.
 I hope these images — flaws, dust specks and all — help the viewer see those real people a little more clearly.